Commercial Use Authorizations

 Information on Obtaining a CUA

-As of January 1, 2023, Point Reyes National Seashore ("Park") has implemented a new Commercial Use Authorization fee structure.
-The new fee structure is a Market Based Rate which is the National Park Service's preferred fee structure for Commercial Use Authorizations ("CUA") and is used by many parks.
+Market Price Management Fee: On January 1, 2023, Point Reyes National Seashore implemented a Market Based Management Fee Rate which is the National Park Service's preferred fee structure for Commercial Use Authorizations ("CUA") and is used by many parks.

-The standard National Park Service market price gross receipts model will be used.
-A Market Price Management Fee will now be charged based upon a percentage of the gross receipts (see table below) earned from business in the Park.
+The standard National Park Service market price gross receipts model is used.
+A Market Price Management Fee is charged based upon a percentage of the gross receipts (see table below) earned from business in the Park.
 100% of CUA fees paid remain at the Park and are used to fund oversight of the program, operational checks on operator performance, and projects that benefit CUA holders and access to the Park.
-The non-refundable $150 application fee will remain the same.
-If gross receipts are $5,000 or less, only the $150 application fee will apply.
+The non-refundable application fee payable when an application is submitted is $350 and is deducted from the fee due at the end of the year.

 Gross Receipts CUA Management Fee